nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 To implement this requirement in code, the developers have the responsiblity for managing the complexity of partially encrypting the credit card data, and information security need to worry about the correct implementation of this.

 ## Transform Secrets Engine
-To simplify the process while still satisfing the second requirement, Vault's `Transform Secrets Engine` can be used.
-Transform allows you to encrypt data while preserving formatting or to partially encrypt data based on user configurable formula.
-The definition for the encryption process can be be centraly managed by the info security team, and the developers can use the Transform API allowing them to encrypt the card numbers.
+Vault's Transform Secrets Engine can be used to simplify the process while still satisfying the second requirement.
+Transform allows you to encrypt data while preserving formatting or to partially encrypt data based on a user-configurable formula.
+The benefits of this are that the info security team can centrally manage the definition for the encryption process, and the developers don’t need to worry about the implementation, they can use the Transform API to encrypt the card numbers.

-In our usecase where there is a need to partially encrypt the credit card numbers leaving the issuer as queryable data, a transform could be defined which takes the card number, for example `1234-5624-6310-0053`, encrypts the sensitive parts, while retaining the formatting and the ability to infer information about the card type and issuing bank.
+In our use case where there is a need to partially encrypt the credit card numbers leaving the issuer as queryable data, a transform could be defined.
+This Transform takes a card number and encrypts the sensitive parts while retaining the formatting and ability to infer information about the card type and issuing bank.

-Transforms are defined as regular expressions, the capture groups inside the expression is replaced with cyphertext, anything outside the match groups is left in the original format.
-To encrypt only the account number and checksum for your cards you could use the following regular expression.
+Transforms are defined as regular expressions; the capture groups inside the expression are replaced with ciphertext, and anything outside the match groups is left in the original format.

+To encrypt only the account number and checksum for a credit card number, you could use the following regular expression.

 ```
 \d{4}-\d{2}(\d{2})-(\d{4})-(\d{4})